BrailleRAP building manual

 Attention

 Lock the IGUS in the groove.
-Do not overtighten the clamps,they will be adjusted when the carriage is in place on the railslinear
+Do not overtighten the clamps,they will be adjusted when the carriage is in place on the linear rails

 _images/bottom_trolley_ok_v9.png _images/bottom_trolley_assembly_v1-1.png